For Merck & Co. Inc. [MRK], Analyst sees a rise to $120. What next?

 Sponsored

-Merck (NYSE: MRK), known as MSD outside of the United States and Canada, today announced positive topline results from the pivotal Phase 3 KEYNOTE-859 trial investigating KEYTRUDA, Merck’s anti-PD-1 therapy, in combination with chemotherapy for the first-line treatment of patients with human epidermal growth factor receptor 2 (HER2)-negative locally advanced unresectable or metastatic gastric or GEJ adenocarcinoma.
-KEYTRUDA in combination with chemotherapy showed a statistically significant and clinically meaningful improvement in the trial’s primary endpoint of overall survival (OS) versus chemotherapy alone in the all-randomized patient population at a pre-specified interim analysis conducted by an independent Data Monitoring Committee.
-Statistically significant and clinically meaningful improvements in progression-free survival (PFS) and overall response rate (ORR) were also observed in the all-randomized patient population.
+Challenging life experiences united two Merck colleagues – Jules Millogo and Cathy Hoath – on a mission to create opportunities and break the cycle of poverty in the small village of Konkourona, in the West African country of Burkina Faso.

-Over the last 12 months, MRK stock rose by 37.00%.
-The one-year Merck & Co.
-Inc. stock forecast points to a potential upside of 1.72.
-The average equity rating for MRK stock is currently 2.10, trading closer to a bullish pattern in the stock market.
+Merck & Co.
+Inc. represents 2.53 billion in outstanding shares, while the company has a total market value of $278.31 billion with the latest information.
+MRK stock price has been found in the range of $109.21 to $110.23.

-The market cap for the stock reached $275.17 billion, with 2.53 billion shares outstanding and 2.53 billion shares in the current float.
-Compared to the average trading volume of 8.89M shares, MRK stock reached a trading volume of 9524096 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 9.19M shares, MRK reached a trading volume of 6939027 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MRK shares is $110.35 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MRK stock is a recommendation set at 2.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.